-You may be aware until 1990, Bonn was the capital of West Germany.
-This amazing city has a lot to offer including visiting the Haus der Geschichte museum.
 You can learn about German history starting with the end of World War II.
 Take a trip back to the 1950s at the antique cinema and view the saloon car used by the official railway station for the chancellors until the 1980s.

 One of the oldest churches in Germany is the Bonn Minster.
 The church was built during the eleventh century over the ruins of temples and churches from the Roman times.
 There are five magnificent towers with Romanesque arched windows.
 Heinrich Campendonk created the sensational red and blue windows you will find in the apse.